 If you plan to swim in Croatia, pack water shoes.
 You’ll walk easier on Croatian pebbly and rocky beaches.

 You know those popular beaches you've seen all over Instagram.
 Yeah, forget them in high season.
 Instead, ask locals for their favorite beach (not the most beautiful beach, everybody, and their mother is already there!).
 This way you might end at less crowded beaches and enjoy your time there much more.

 Or, rent a boat and make your way to some of the small islands and islets within easy reach from your destination.
 In Croatia, islets are a common sight.

 Beat the crowds and the heat by waking up early.
 Try to do all your sightseeing as early in the morning as possible.
 This usually means until 9 am for must-do sights, and before 10.00 am for other sights.

 Events in the high season

 The high season is full of events and festivals.
 We have a separate post on the Best festivals in Croatia if you want to read that.
 Here we shortlist just some of them to give you an idea.

 INmusic Festival is Croatia’s largest open-air festival.
-It takes place in Zagreb, at the Lake Jarun, in late June already for the 15 years.
+It takes place in Zagreb, at Lake Jarun, in late June already for 15 years.
 Previous lineups included Massive Attack, Florence + The Machine, Jamiroquai, Franz Ferdinand, and many more.
 Since 2107, NME lists InMusic as one of the world's best festivals.